anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter05.md

 1. *VNF Vendors* submit the VNF into OVP Lab for certification testing_guide

-2. Using VNF Test Platform, VNF will be tested with all required test cases Provided by *Test authors* by using the appropriate MANO and NFVi provided by Vendors. while testing, required profile to be considered.
+2. Using VNF Test Platform, VNF will be tested with all required test cases Provided by *Test authors* by using the appropriate MANO and NFVI provided by Vendors. while testing, required profile to be considered.
 This whole setup is owned by 3rd-Party *OVP Lab provider*